 |1:6||Post-partum (3 mother-baby couplets)|

-Legislation: The National Nursing Shortage Reform and Patient Advocacy Act in the Senate with a similar bill in the House of Representatives (H.R.
-2273/S.1031).
+Legislation: The Nurse Staffing Standards for Hospital Patient Safety and Quality Care Act in the Senate (S.1063) with a similar bill in the House of Representatives (H.R.
+2392).

 Supporters: National Nurses United (NNU), grassroots nursing groups